NamitaMalik/Inheritance-in-JavaScript/README.md

 Bird.prototype.constructor = Bird;
 ```

 In the above snippet we have linked Bird to LivingThing.
 This type of chaining can go on and on.
-The above hierarchy would be something like:
+The above set of snippets would lead us to hierarchy given below:

 LivingThing --> Bird --> Peacock